 Let’s have a peek at the above summary on the diagram to reinforce understanding…

-As you can see in FIGURE OMFG NON-PERCEPTUAL SCALE, the line of the visible spectrum wavelengths is not equally and uniformly distributed around the perimeter of the spectral locus; a standard observer does not perceive all wavelengths equally.
-And again, it needs to be stressed that the distances measured along x and y are also not uniform with respect to how we’d perceive the differences perceptually.
+As you can see in FIGURE OMFG NON-PERCEPTUAL SCALE, the line of the visible spectrum wavelengths is not equally and uniformly distributed around the perimeter of the spectral locus; a standard observer does not sense all wavelengths in equal measures, and instead a complex relationship exists between the electromagnetic radiation and the sensation in “standard” perceptual systems.
+And again, it needs to be stressed that the distances measured along x and y are also not uniform with respect to how we’d perceive the differences in terms of relative perceptual sensations.
 Everything is warped!

 If we recall back to our last question, Question #15, we presented a more useful variation of the original CIE 1931 chromaticity diagram that warps and scales the x and y axes.
 Let’s snap our fingers and see the above image, with the exact same arrows, warped, skewed, and bent to the perceptually uniform 1976 diagram variant.